cabalmail/cabal-infra/README.md

 ### Domain registration
 You must register your desired domains (control and mail) with your chosen registrar.
 CabalMail requires exactly one control domain and at least one mail domain.
 Registration requires an email address.
 You can use a temporary account with any of the free providers for this address, and later, you can update the registration records with a self-hosted address once your hosting infrastructure is up and running.

 The control domain is for infrastructure, not for email addresses.
 If you like to send mail from example.com, you might use example.net as your control domain.
-If so, then you would retrieve your mail from imap.example.net, send mail to smtp-out.example.net, and manage your addresses and admin.example.net.
+If so, then you would retrieve your mail from imap.example.net, send mail to smtp-out.example.net, and manage your addresses at admin.example.net.

 ### Fork the cabal-dns repository
 When you register your control domain, use the [cabal-dns repository](https://github.com/ccarr-cabal/cabal-dns) to create the zone in Route 53.
 That repo will issue the zone ID in the output.
 Copy the ID and add it to your tfvars in this repository.
 This step is not necessary for the mail domains.